 In 2023, we completed the transfer of our current barzolvolimab manufacturing process to a CMO and successfully scaled up the drug substance manufacturing process to produce larger cGMP batches in support of late-stage trials and to prepare for potential commercialization.
-Drug product manufacturing into 1 mL pre-filled syringes has been completed in support of Phase 3 trials.
-We are in the process of scaling up our drug product manufacturing.
-We believe that barzolvolimab can be scaled up to permit drug product manufacturing in commercial quantities.
+Drug product manufacturing into 1 mL pre-filled syringes has been completed and are actively being used in the ongoing Phase 3 CSU trials.